Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: Introduction

 As mobile traffic increases, mobile networks must become more software-driven, virtualized, flexible, intelligent, and energy-efficient.
 5G is the next-generation cellular network technology aiming to meet these requirements.
 5G networks have flexible architectures and can support very high user density \cite{7390965}.
 To meet the high bandwidth demands, 5G networks use high-frequency mmWave communication ranging between 30 to 300 GHz.
 Because of the use of such high frequencies, mmWave signals are susceptible to shadowing and exhibit high attenuation; consequently, the scalability of 5G networks is presently a major challenge \cite{mezzavilla20155g,niu2015survey}.

 Since mmWave signals require line of sight, 5G mmWave access networks in urban areas must use dense placement of base stations (BSs) compared to 3G and 4G networks.
-The need to connect a large number of BSs to the backbone imposes several significant technological challenges, such as scheduling of data, placements of BSs, etc. The 3GPP standardization body proposes a multi-hop access architecture called Integrated Access and Backhaul (IAB) \cite{atis3gpp-specification}, which aims to address these challenges.
+The need to connect a large number of BSs to the backbone imposes several significant technological challenges.
+The 3GPP standardization body proposes a multi-hop access architecture, called Integrated Access and Backhaul (IAB) \cite{atis3gpp-specification}, which aims to address these challenges, while imposing strict timing constraints on the network scheduler.

-Deep reinforcement learning (DRL) is a promising solution for addressing tough challenges related to network densification in a 5G multihop mmWave backbone \cite{ORAN-WG2-AIML-V010202}, such as routing and scheduling.
+This paper shows that deep reinforcement learning (DRL) is a promising solution for addressing tough challenges related to network densification in a 5G multihop mmWave backbone, and in particular making scheduling decisions under strict timing constraints.
 The Open Radio Access Network (ORAN) alliance suggests conducting offline training using a realistic representation of the actual environment and deploying the learned policy to the open RAN Intelligent Controller (RIC)\cite{ORAN-WG2-AIML-V010202}.

 This paper considers a multihop mmWave transport wireless mesh, in which data packets are routed from the core network to the users and vice versa, via a multihop mmWave network.
 In this network, the BSs are used not only for connecting users to the network, but also as part of the multihop mmWave backbone \cite{TS-138-300-V16.2.0}.

-We propose a model-free DRL algorithm \cite{degris2012model,hu2016opportunities} to address the problems of link scheduling and power control in a multihop mmWave backhaul.
+This paper proposes a model-free DRL algorithm \cite{degris2012model} for making fast scheduling and power assignment decisions, while conforming to the strict time constraints of a 5G mmWave network.
 To the best of our knowledge, this is the first paper to address these problems using DRL.

-The proposed DRL algorithm does not make prior assumptions on the interdependencies of the different mmWave links.
+The proposed DRL algorithm does not make assumptions about the interdependence of the various mmWave links, nor about the topology itself.
 It is trainable for a wide range of topologies and network interference models and is adaptable to a wide range of traffic workloads.
-The proposed algorithm determines in real-time which BS pairs should activate their connecting mmWave links during each configurable time slot and using what power level.
+It determines in real-time within the time duration of one slot, which BS pairs should activate their connecting mmWave links during each configurable time slot and using what power level.

 Figure \ref{fig:slot} illustrates a multihop mmWave backhaul with five BSs.
 It shows the mmWave links selected by the DRL algorithm to be active during two consecutive slots.
 In slot $s$, the algorithm activates the links from $A$ to $B,D$ and $E$; the link from $E$ to $A$; the link from $B$ to $C$; and the link from $C$ to $B$, each with its own power.
 In slot $s+1$, the DRL algorithm activates a different set of links, with different transmission powers.